I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Ozu: “I only know how to make tofu.
 I can make fried tofu, boiled tofu, stuffed tofu.
 Cutlets and other fancy stuff, that’s for other directors.”

-Ozu often depicts family stories of middle-class families, where parental figures often sacrifice themselves for their offspring, while the children are participating in a generational conflict and, being Western-like individuals, do not seem to comprehend such choices.
-Regarding gender gap, Ozu’s characters are not typical fairy-tale characters.
+Ozu often depicts family stories of middle-class families, in which parental figures often sacrifice themselves for their offspring, while the children, as Western-like individuals, participate in a generational conflict and do not seem to comprehend such choices.
+Regarding the gender gap, Ozu’s characters are not typical fairy-tale characters.
 Men are often helpless, while females make their own choices.
-Ozu isn’t a fan of modern times, but he’s neither a fan of all traditional values.
+Ozu isn’t a fan of modern times, but he’s not a fan of all traditional values either.
 For example, in Early Summer (1951), he is dismissing patriarchal beliefs and letting a female character marry the one she loves, against the wishes of her family.

 Ozu: I tried to represent the collapse of the Japanese family system through showing children growing up.”